nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [Back to Table of Contents](#toc)

-#### 4.6 Sort all modules : `sort` <a name="sort-module"></a>
+#### 5.6 Sort all modules : `sort` <a name="sort-module"></a>

-Sort the modules according to the category indicated by the user.
-Use this command if you want to know what modules are in each level of the category you are interested in.
+Sorts the modules according to the category indicated by the user.
+You may use this command if you want to view the modules for each level of the category that you are interested in.
+For instance, you may want to sort the modules by grade to have a clearer view of all the modules in terms of how well you fared for each.

 **Syntax:** `sort <category>`

 Categories that modules can be sorted by are:
-* `/m` to sort by module code
+* `/m` to sort by module code prefix
 * `/c` to sort by credit
 * `/y` to sort by year-semester
 * `/g` to sort by grade